CARA-ch/emed-service-guide/docs/cdachemed/workflow.md

 # Workflow

+!!! error "The support for the CDA-CH-EMED format has been dropped"

+    Since January, 2023, the eMedication aggregator only supports the FHIR-based CH-EMED format.
+This page will removed in the future.

 An MTP item is to insert a medication into the patient's treatment plan and instruct the patient to take it, even if it wasn't prescribed or dispensed: the patient may already have it.

 A PRE item is purely a logistic document.
 It instructs the pharmacist to dispense that medication and allow reimbursment by insurances.
 Paper prescriptions combine these two usages.